 On August 10, 2011, Brampton’s City Council approved the terms of agreement for the Southwest Quadrant Renewal Plan, which enables the City to move forward with a creative solution to meet the City’s future administrative space needs and plans for revitalization of Brampton’s downtown.

-The successful proposal, submitted by Dominus Construction Group, is a plan for a mixed-use development, with several new features including new administrative, parking and retail space and a pedestrian-friendly cityscape for completion in 2014.
+The successful proposal, submitted by Dominus Construction Group, is a plan for a mixed-use development, with several new features including new administrative, parking and retail space, and a pedestrian-friendly cityscape.

 Phase 1 of the project includes plans for a new nine-storey building at 41 George Street that can accommodate:

 - 126,398 foot building for administrative space

 - 10,147 square feet for ground retail space

 - 10,545 square feet for multi-purpose meeting rooms